-WITH is very proud of our Self-Advocacy Advisory Committee, and for the value its members add to our organization.
+WITH is very proud of our Self-Advocate Advisory Committee, and for the value its members add to our organization.
 The committee reviews the proposals that the Foundation receives and provides input on whether or not applicants should receive funding, and whether a proposal is designed well for people with disabilities.

 Today’s conversation is with Katie Murphy:

 I learned about WITH when Ruth Dimagmaliw reached out to me about serving on the Self-Advocate Advisory Committee.

 What has been your experience with health care through the years?

 It’s been a tightrope act to be perfectly honest.
 Since childhood, I’ve had a very cynical view of health care.
 For me, medical settings have always been fraught with competing power relations.